unapale/SeizureBenchmarking_Example/README.md

 # SeizureBenchmarking_Example

-Example for validating ML algorithms using https://github.com/esl-epfl/sz-validation-framework framework
+Example for validating ML algorithms using [framework](https://github.com/esl-epfl/sz-validation-framework).
+All description of the framework is on https://eslweb.epfl.ch/epilepsybenchmarks/.

 ### Datasets supported
 Possible to use CHBMIT, Siena and SeizIT dataset.